embers-project/iot-lab/README.md

 <login>@<site>:~/iot-lab$ ./serial_nodes.py --sensors-period 10 --sensors-parking 30
 ```

-It's an interactive script execution and you can launch commands or stop manually the execution with Ctrl+C shortcut.
+It's an interactive script execution and you can stop manually the execution with Ctrl+C shortcut.

-At the end of the experiment the script will ended automatically due to serial_aggregator library detection.
+At the end of the experiment the script will also ended automatically due to serial_aggregator library detection.

 If you want a non interactive execution you can use this command :

 ```